microaeris/easy6502/aeris_6502_style_guide.md

 * `X`
 * `Y`

-If more than three bytes need to be returned, then `X` will store a pointer to the data stack.
-If `X` was used as a DSP parameter, then the return value of `X` must be higher (closer to $0000) than its input value.
+If more than three bytes need to be returned, then the data stack can be used as described above.

 ## Reset Handler